-This information will help you prepare to return home after your autologous stem cell transplant.
+This information will help you get ready to return home after your autologous stem cell transplant.

-As you read this information, write down your questions.
-This will help remind you to ask them the next time you see your transplant team.
+As you read this information, write down or mark the place(s) where you have questions.
+This will help remind you to ask your question(s) the next time you see your transplant team.

 Before Going Home

+Before you return home, it’s important that you and your caregiver get ready for this transition.
+You will still need to follow precautions to keep you healthy and prevent infection.
 It’s important for you to take part in planning your care at home.
-Your transplant team will work with you before you go home to make plans for your follow-up care.
+Your transplant team will work with you to make plans for your follow-up care before you leave.

 Before you leave the hospital, you will need to order a MedicAlert bracelet or necklace.
 Your transplant team will give you an order form and help you fill it out.
-Your bracelet or necklace should be engraved with the statements “Autologous stem cell transplant” and “Irradiated cellular blood components.”
-This will let paramedics or staff in any hospital know what to do if you’re in an accident and can’t tell them yourself.
+Your bracelet or necklace should be engraved with the statements “Autologous stem cell transplant” and “Irradiated cellular blood components and CMV-safe blood components only.”
+This will let paramedics or hospital staff know what to do if you’re in an accident and can’t tell them yourself.

-For more information on MedicAlert, go to: www.medicalert.org.Back to top
+For more information about MedicAlert jewelry, go to www.medicalert.org.Back to top

-You may be very happy and feel ready to go home.
-However, it’s also normal to have some worries and concerns as your discharge date gets closer.
+Even though you may be very happy and feel ready to go home, you might also feel nervous.
+It’s normal to have some worries and concerns as your discharge date gets closer.
 At home, you and your family will need to manage your care.
-Feeling confident and comfortable doing this is a process that takes time.
-You can meet with your social worker during your follow-up appointments.
-They can help you get the services you need and can give you emotional support.
+Feeling confident and comfortable doing this takes time.
+During your follow-up visits, your social worker can help you get the services you need and give you emotional support.